affiq23/LangChain/notes.md

     # input goes to prompt first --> prompt formats input with template --> formatted prompt goes to chat mode --> chat model generates response

+# Memory
+### stores conversation history so AI can remember what was sent earlier
+### memory_key holds conversation history when passed to prompt